This page documents, how to set up Avni for Production or Test environments. Avni uses Linux CentOS v7 or upwards for production environments.

 make deploy-staging-all(you need to have avni-server running when you run this command)

 Avni mobile app build process currently doesn't support more than one instance of it in the play store.
 There is a plan to make this available, but if you really want it now, we can help you with a hack.
-Please contact us on Gitter channel.
-Currently, the only option is for you is to generate APK from source code and distribute the APK to your users.
+Please contact us.
+Currently, the only option for you is to generate APK from the source code and distribute the APK to your users.

 - Clone avni-client from Github (check the Build numbers to find the right branch to pull)